Lobstrosity/octopress/source/_posts/2011-08-08-mapping-parent-child-relationships-with-dapper.markdown

 ---
 Dapper is a great, new (kind of), tiny database object mapper for the .NET framework.
 Its footprint is a single file.
 Drop it in your project and it adds a handful of extension methods to the `IDbConnection` interface.

 Dapper's focus is on speed.
-According to the [project's home page](http://code.google.com/p/dapper-dot-net/#Performance "dapper-dot-net Performance"), it's barely slower than hand-coding your own mapping with a `SqlDataReader`.
+According to the [project's home page](http://code.google.com/p/dapper-dot-net/#Performance "dapper-dot-net Performance (code.google.com)"), it's barely slower than hand-coding your own mapping with a `SqlDataReader`.
 What those few milliseconds buy you, though, is automatic mapping to your POCOs.
 Speed isn't free, though.
 But I'll get to that part later.

 <!--more-->